Ilmar7786/marzban-sdk/README.md

 - [📜 License](#-license)
 - [⭐ Support the Project](#-support-the-project)

+---

 ## ✨ Features

-- ✅ **First-class TypeScript Support** – Autocomplete and type safety for all inputs and responses.
+- ✅ **First-class TypeScript Support** — All methods, parameters, and responses are strongly typed.
+- 🌐 **Works in Node.js and Browser** — Fully compatible with both environments.
-- 🔐 **Manual or Automatic Authorization** – Choose between explicit login with full error handling, or backward-compatible automatic login.
+- 🔐 **Manual or Automatic Authorization** — Choose explicit or automatic login with full error handling.
-- 🔄 **Auto Token Refresh** – Seamless handling of session expiration.
+- 🔄 **Auto Token Refresh** — Automatic session renewal on expiration.
-- 🔁 **Built-in Retry Logic** – Robust handling of network errors and downtime.
+- 🔁 **Retry Logic** — Resilient against temporary network errors.
-- 📡 **[Real-time WebSocket Logging](./docs/WEBSOCKET.md)** – Stream logs from the core and nodes with ease.
+- 📡 **Real-time WebSocket Logging** — Stream logs from core or nodes.
-- 📘 **Generated from OpenAPI** – Always up-to-date with the official Marzban API.
+- 📘 **OpenAPI-based Implementation** — Methods and types are derived from Marzban’s OpenAPI specification, but implemented as native TS code for stability and flexibility.

+---

 ## 📦 Installation